-To reduce the possibility of a GAC Early Warning, all applicants are encouraged to identify potential sensitivities in advance of application submission, and to work with the relevant parties (including governments) beforehand to mitigate concerns related to the application.
+in advance of application submission, and to work with the relevant parties (including governments) beforehand to mitigate concerns related to the application.

-1.1.2.53 Initial Evaluation
+1.1.2.5 Initial Evaluation

 Initial Evaluation will begin immediately after the administrative completeness check concludes.
-All complete applications will be reviewed during Initial
+All complete applications will be reviewed during Initial Evaluation.

-Evaluation.
 At the beginning of this period, background screening on the applying entity and the individuals named in the application will be conducted.
-Applications must pass this step before the Initial Evaluation reviews are carried out.
+Applications must pass this step in conjunction withbefore the Initial Evaluation reviews-are carried out.